SuperOffice/vscode-crmscript/README.md

 # CRMScript IDE

-An offline IDE for customising SuperOffice CRM with its CRMScript langange
+An offline IDE for customising SuperOffice CRM with its CRMScript language.

 # Features

 - Project management
     * Login to your online tenant of SuperOffice to get access to the scripts.
-Command "Cirrus: Login"
+Command "Cirrus: Login" (Ctrl+Shift+P to open commandline)
     * Download/update CRMScripts from the remote tenant into a local project.
 Command "Cirrus: Download scripts to the current folder".
 NB: Your local changes may be overwritten.
     * Editing the meta-information and script source code
     * Create new scripts inside the local project